 Food and Drug Administration (FDA): The FDA regulates the use of PFAS in food contact materials, such as packaging and cookware.
 To ensure the safety of consumers, the agency has conducted studies and set limits for specific PFAS compounds in food products.
+For example, in February 2024, the FDA banned the sale of grease-proofing agents containing PFAS in the US.
+Learn more about FDA rulemaking for PFAS on their website.

 To ensure compliance with these regulations, businesses should closely monitor federal and state-level regulatory updates and engage with third-party experts specializing in PFAS regulations and testing.
 These experts can provide valuable guidance on interpreting and implementing regulatory requirements, conducting necessary testing, and staying ahead of evolving compliance standards.

-The landscape of PFAS regulations in the US is continuously changing and developing.
 Changes to United States PFAS regulations have far-reaching implications for supply chains involved in producing, distributing, and selling products containing these chemicals.
 Key impacts on the supply chain include:

 Sourcing and Ingredient Transparency: Manufacturers and brands must thoroughly review their supply chains to identify and assess the presence of PFAS-containing materials.
 Transparent communication with suppliers is vital to ensure compliance and address potential PFAS risks.